linux-chenxing/linux-chenxing.org/ip/index.md

 ### sleep intc

 32 interrupts forwarded to the IRQ intc via a single interrupt.
-This is mostly for the pm gpio interrupts.
+This is mostly for the pm / interrupts.

 |           | u-boot | linux |
 |-----------|--------|-------|